Christmas (Christ Mass) originally referred to the Catholic Mass celebrated at midnight on December 24 in honor of Christ’s birth.

 Thirdly, Jesus was born during a Roman census (Luke 2:1-4), and the “Romans were known … to have the people report to their provinces at a time that would be convenient for them.
 There is no apparent logic to calling the census in the middle of winter.
 The more logical time … would be after the harvest, in the fall”.
 (Barney Kasdan, God’s Appointed Times (Baltimore, MD, 1993), p.
 97)

 Fourthly, the important events of the plan of salvation are consistently fulfilled on the Holy Days that prefigured them.
 (For example the death of Christ at Passover (John 19:14), and the outpouring of God’s Holy Spirit on Pentecost (Acts 2:1)) It is therefore very probable that the same principle applies to the amazing birth of Christ.
-The Feast of Tabernacles, that falls late in September or early in October, was a time of joy and the presence of God, and therefore an appropriate time for the birth of Christ.
+The Feast of Tabernacles, which falls late in September or early in October, was a time of joy and the presence of God, and therefore an appropriate time for the birth of Christ.
 To elaborate:

 The Feasts of Trumpets and Atonement were a time of introspection and repentance, but the Feast of Tabernacles was called “the season of our joy.”
 “You shall keep the feast of booths seven days, when you make your ingathering from your threshing floor and your wine press.
-You shall rejoice in your feast, because the Lord your God will bless you in all your produce and in all the work of your hands. ” (Deuteronomy 16:13-15).
+You shall rejoice in your feast, because the Lord your God will bless you in all your produce and in all the work of your hands. ” (Deut 16:13-15).
 The themes of rejoicing relate perfectly to the terminology used by the angel to announce Christ’s birth: “Behold, I bring you good news of a great joy which will come to all the people” (Luke 2:10).

 As a time of joy and the presence of the Lord, the Feast of Tabernacles, in September or October, was an appropriate time for Christ to become a human being and pitch His tent among us as our Savior.

 There is no mention in the New Testament of an annual celebration of the birth of Christ.
 Neither is there a clear indication of such a celebration during the first two centuries.
 The Early Christians rather annually commemorated Christ’s death and resurrection at Passover.
-A major controversy erupted in the latter part of the second century over the Passover date, but the date of Christ’s birth did not become an issue until sometimes in the fourth century.
+A major controversy erupted in the latter part of the second century over the Passover date, but the date of Christ’s birth did not become an issue until sometime in the fourth century.
 The first explicit indication is found in a Roman calendar of the year 354, which says that on December 25th Jesus was born in Bethlehem of Judea (T. Mommsen, Chronography of Philocalus of the Year 354, 1850, p.
 631).

 At the time of the early church December 25th was the pagan feast of the birthday of the Invincible Sun (dies natalis Solis Invicti):